This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Many manufacturers of glucosamine for dogs will have special formulations like flavored chews, liquid, or crumbling tablets to add to food.
 It depends on your dog’s sensibilities which one they best prefer and are most likely to ingest.

-Some manufacturers include additional vitamins and minerals in their glucosamine supplement formulations to provide extra support and benefits to your dog.
+Some manufacturers will also include additional vitamins and minerals in their supplements.

 Some popular added substances include: